bhargavanb/VeraDemoTemplateScripts/README.md

 The examples within show how an administrator can use seperation of concenrs to properly template basic steps.
 That by simplifing and reuse ease integration of Veracode tools wihin their SDLC.

-The seperation of Job Tasks and Steps to perform common tasks within an automated pipeline were derived into to the two categories.
+The seperation of Job Tasks and Steps to perform common tasks within an automated pipeline were derived into two categories.

 ### Steps Templates
 - ***abstract-build-steps.yml***